 The property’s terrain is mostly gently sloped, creating southern exposure at the larger meadow (roughly 9 acres in size) and southern to eastern aspect on the other old fields (these areas are beginning to develop with young trees as the area has not been bush-hogged in a few years).
 The balance of the land has eastern and western aspects with the modestly steep terrain comprised of slopes leading to the main stream.

-The high point on the forest (1,460’ ASL) is at the property’s western boundary, with the low point (1,180’ ASL) at the place where the stream exits the land across the southern boundary.
+The high point on the forest, 1,460’ Above Sea Level (ASL), is at the property’s western boundary.
+The low point, 1,180’ ASL, is where the stream exits the land across the southern boundary.
 The larger meadow sits at 1,400’.
 Soils are generally well drained with the exception of a few small areas close to the property’s main stream.
 Various stone walls run through the forestland, delineating different land uses and forest types.

 The property offers an attractive site to build a home within the larger meadow or in a smaller field at the land’s northeastern corner.
 Both sites offer privacy and nice local views.